St David's Day in St Davids, Pembrokeshire

 Call into The Bishops or The Farmers Arms for a hearty bowl of cawl or a Welsh lamb roast dinner to sample even more local produce.
 Drop into The Mill Cafe or Pebbles Yard for a cuppa and a slice of Bara Brith, a Welsh fruit cake.

-Saint David's Day Events in St Davids
+What's on this Saint David's Day in St Davids

 St David's Day Annual Dragon Parade